 Procurement Team – Structure and Roles

-If procurement items required for the project are delivered out of schedule and/or out of the available budget, the project is likely to fail, or at least not to meet expectations of the stakeholders.
+- Suppose procurement items required for the project are delivered out of schedule and/or within the available budget.
+In that case, the project will likely fail or not meet the stakeholders’ expectations.
 And proper ordering and delivery of those items will depend on how an assigned purchasing group works around procurement activities.
-If the project scope is rather large, then more items are required for delivering and more aspects of procurement management are needed to be considered, so the purchasing group should have a sufficient quantity of qualified members who could make their best to manage strategic procurement processes and services.
+If the project scope is relatively large, then more things are required for delivery, and more aspects of procurement management are needed to be considered, so the purchasing group should have a sufficient quantity of qualified members who can do their best to manage strategic procurement processes and services.

 In a procurement management team, there can be five possible roles:

 - Director.
-Purchasing Director is a person who defines the long-term direction of strategic procurement processesand services for the procurement department and is involved in high-value contract negotiations.
-Procurement director is responsible for negotiating with the government and bidding on government/business contracts.
-On behalf of the departmentб this person can participate in official federal bids and tenders by registering in e-procurement systems through the Web.
-The Director role takes special importance when a project requires concluding of international procurement contracts and agreements.
+Purchasing Director is a person who defines the long-term direction of strategic procurement processes and services for the procurement department and is involved in high-value contract negotiations.
+The procurement director is responsible for negotiating with the government and bidding on government/business contracts.
+On behalf of the department, this person can participate in official federal bids and tenders by registering in e-procurement systems through the Web.
+The Director role is essential when a project requires concluding international procurement contracts and agreements.